Are you running MacOS Big Sur or MacOS Catalina?

 And that may not be true.

-2. It’s best not to rely on it as your only backup of your iPad.
+2. It’s best not to rely on it as your only backup of your iPad or iPhone.
 It’s a quick and handy backup.
-But you must have a full backup of your MacBook as well.
+But you must have a full backup of your MacBook onto an external hard drive or SSD drive as well.

-For You An iPad and MacBook Backup Strategy
+In Closing: An iPad and MacBook Backup Strategy For You

 An excellent backup strategy is to:

-You can take a look at the best external drive picks in the related article below.
-On what’s the best external drive for Mac.
+You can take a look at the best external drive picks.
+And choose a good Mac backup drive in the related article below.

 About Simon Irons